chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
+  text: "Dear Nicholas,  Thank you for the service.
+We loved Stergos, it was wonderful.
+    He gave us a lot of insights regarding the island history.
+And big plus he was so patient with the kids.
+At the end they were sad to leave him.
+It‘s definitely something we would do again or recommend. <br> Ciao, till next time Christelle (30th Aug)  chrisn20@hotmail.com\n\nNicholas, Overall, our family had a great time in Greece.
+You and Andrew were an important part of that success.
+If we find ourselves back in the region, we will not hesitate to call upon your company and gladly refer our friends traveling to Rhodes to you.
+Once again, thank-you very, very much.<br> Best wishes and good fortune.  \nJeffrey (Aug 28th)  Jeffrey_Ranney@msn.com\n\nExcellent team, booked via the website and enjoyed the whole Rhodes experience with these guys.
+Thank you to Nicholas and Michael who we had the pleasure of talking too.
+    Would highly recommend these guys if you want a reliable private tour of Rhodes.
+    <br>\nThanks guys.
+Anvesh (25th Aug)  anvesh.p.prasad@gmail.com\n\nNicholas, thank
-  text: "Thank you so much we all had a great time and enjoyed our tour very much.
-    \ We loved the island of Rhodes and will be back<br>\nColleen (Aug 23rd)   lily.blyth@icloud.com\n\nHi Nicholas.
+    you, we enjoyed our tour very much!! <br>\nRegards,  David,  david@rindinternational.com\n\nThank you so much we all had a great time and enjoyed our tour very much.
+We loved the island of Rhodes and will be back<br>\nColleen (Aug 23rd)   lily.blyth@icloud.com\n\nHi Nicholas.
 Thanks so much for our wonderful time on Rhodes.
 Please give our warm regards to Andrew.
 Thanks again to you and Andrew for making it so special.<br>
     Patti (Aug 21st) pbaio@cox.net\n\nNicholas thank you so much.
 We thoroughly enjoyed